New constructions of pseudorandom codes: Introduction

 \begin{restatable*}{theorem}{WeakXorFinal} For efficiently computable $m = \poly(n), t = O(\log n), \eta = o(1), \varepsilon = O(\log(m)/(\eta m))$ which are functions of $n$ and constant $p \in [0, 1/2)$, if $\textsf{XOR}_{m, t, \varepsilon}$ holds and $\mathsf{LPN}[\eta]$ holds, then there exists a $(1-\negl(n), 1-\negl(n), \negl(n))$-public-key PRC which is robust to all $p$-bounded channels and pseudorandom against all PPT adversaries. \end{restatable*}

 One can choose to read this result as saying more about the planted XOR assumption than the construction of PRCs.
-Since adding noise to the planted xor assumption seems to weaken it (for which we have some minor evidence \cref{subsec: evidence}) and interacts nicely with the LPN assumption, the weak planted xor assumption may be the next natural variant of the planted xor assumption to study.
+We will see that adding noise to the planted xor assumption seems to weaken it (for which we have some minor evidence \cref{subsec: evidence}) and interacts nicely with the LPN assumption.
+This seems to imply that the weak planted xor assumption may be the next natural variant of the planted xor assumption to study.